 Letters of Administration

 The main difference between a Grant of Probate and Letters of Administration is whether the deceased person has left a valid Will and has nominated an Executor over the age of 18 who is willing and able to make an application for a grant of probate.
-If neither of these requirements apply, then the closest next of kin will have to make an application for Letters of administration instead.
+If neither of these requirements applies, then the closest next of kin will have to make an application for Letters of administration instead.

-This process is quite different and less straightforward then applying for a grant of probate, so that’s why we always recommend that you have an up to date, valid Will and have appointed an Executor that is willing and able to carry out your wishes after your death.
+This process is quite different and less straightforward than applying for a grant of probate, so that’s why we always recommend that you have an up to date, valid Will and have appointed an Executor that is willing and able to carry out your wishes after your death.

 Once you ascertained which type of application you will need to make, you are required to then advertise your intention to apply for same on the Probate Online Advertising System.